nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `""` (Empty string)

+Environment Variable: `NAUTOBOT_BANNER_TOP`
+Environment Variable: `NAUTOBOT_BANNER_BOTTOM`

 Setting these variables will display custom content in a banner at the top and/or bottom of the page, respectively.

-HTML is allowed.
+Markdown formatting is supported within these messages, as well as [a limited subset of HTML](../additional-features/template-filters.md#render_markdown).

 To replicate the content of the top banner in the bottom banner, set:

 ```python
 BANNER_TOP = 'Your banner text'